resourced/resourced.github.io/content-docs/installation-user-day-2.md

 2. Notice that there's an AccessToken created for you already.
 Copy it.

-3. Paste the value in the `AccessToken` section inside `resourced/agent/configs/general.toml`.
+3. Paste the value in the `AccessToken` section inside agent's `general.toml`.

 4. Run the agent daemon:  `cd path/to/resourced; RESOURCED_CONFIG_DIR=. resourced`